bbhart/etherdocs/BAT-Test-Token.md

 !! **I cannot make this clearer: do this on the testnet or you will lose your ether.**

-**When I tested this the evening of 2017-May-27, I couldn't get it to work.
-Looking at the contract, I _think_ they ran out of test tokens, but not sure.
-This may still have value when buying the real thing though.**

 1. Start up Mist Browser.
 1. Switch over to the test network.
 (Develop->Network->Testnet).
 Let that sync up if you haven't visited before.
 1. Get yourself some test ether.
 If you know me, ping me with your **testnet** wallet address and I'll send you some.